inovex/elements/doc/contributing/04-developing-components.md

 - ... provide a **Usage** section to describe the API as HTML element.
 This is in the form of a generic element containing **all** attributes and the data type (`<ino-button name="<string>" ...></ino-button>`).
 - ... explain extraordinary attributes.
-- ... explain the behaviour of native and custom events if it's more complex.
+- ... explain the behaviour of native and custom events if it is more complex.